Vishnu03T/SQL_PROJECT_DATA_JOB/README.md

 * The demand for SQL is almost 3 times higher than for Power BI, the least demanded skill in the top 5.

 ### 4.Skills based on salary
-exploaring the average salaries associated with different skills revealed which skills are the highest paying.
+exploring the average salaries associated with different skills revealed which skills are the highest paying.
 ### Query
 ```sql
 SELECT